gx9702/UA-TypeRepository/Core/Part3/DataTypes/QualifiedName/readme.md

 <!-- datatype -->
 ## QualifiedName
+Describes a value that is a name qualified by a namespace.
 <!-- end of description -->
 The fields of the QualifiedName DataType are defined in the following table: